gwcbi/HPC/modules.md

 unloads the named module, and reverts settings back to OS defaults.

 You can use `source activate env_name` to activate an environment, or a space within a project with specific dependencies and settings that allow you to use a module.
 Use `source deactivate` to leave the environment.

+To search for a module to find if it is available or what versions it is available in, use the comand `module spider modulename`